 With a menu featuring triple chocolate brownie sundaes, strawberry shortcake cupcakes, and “World Famous” banana pudding, hop in the car and head to Lyman for a taste of Big Ben’s Desserts.
 Founded in 2015 by former NFL player Ben Hall, this shop is a great stop for lovers of banana pudding or really, anything sweet.

 From the classic traditional cider to a hoppy IPA-style cider, head to Fat Ass Heifer Cidery and get a taste of their refreshing hard ciders.
 Named after a troublesome cow, this family owned farm in Campobello has acres of cider apples used to produce a variety of ciders such as Sassy Black Baldie, Lowline Dirty Heifer, and Ozark Mountain King.
 With gorgeous views of the Blue Ridge Mountains in the background, sit back and relax with a cold drink in hand.

 Designed to bring back that nostalgic jazz club feeling in Downtown, Blues Boulevard is a great place to grab a drink and enjoy live music during your trip.
 With performances each weekend from jazz musicians across the South, order your favorite cocktail, settle in, and add a soundtrack to your evening in Spartanburg.
 Focused on promoting the growing arts culture in our community, you can also find paintings, photographs, and more from local artists throughout this cozy club.
 So if you’re looking to experience a satisfying handcrafted cocktail with the sounds of jazz music, then add Blues Boulevard to your itinerary.

-With even more Black-owned businesses in Spartanburg, check out this article from the Spartanburg Herald-Journal for the full list of restaurants and businesses to support during your next trip to Spartanburg.
+With even more Black-owned businesses in Spartanburg, check out BLKSpartanburg, for a full list of Black-owned restaurants and businesses to support during your next trip to Spartanburg.